na-na-hi/renget/archive/HOTW-HeliChart.md

 **The Crew of the Argo - James / Thomas / Harrison / Jonathan / Richard**
 "Sound like scum t'me.
 Change the subject.
 Now."
 **Marcus 'Marc' Cassius Allen**
-"Who's that?"
+"I ain't tanglin' with no Soulshitter if I don't have to.
+Either his name is well earned or he's a kid with too much to prove and that's a bad scene either way."
 **Isha, Princess of the Verzon Tribe**
 "Dunno.
 Why, did you meet them?"
 **Aaron Cob A.K.A.
 The ANT KING**
-"I don't know them."
+"Why're you yellin'?
+I don't know them."
 **Brunnea "Sunny" Brown!**
 "Never seen them before."
 **Alexander S. Luthor**